-CAUTION: The active face of the ultrasonic insert is easily damaged.
+CAUTION: The active face of the ultrasonic insert is fragile thus easily damaged.
 Do not scratch, gouge, or sand it with coarse sandpaper.

 Aquatic growth will seriously affect the ultrasonic insert's performance.
-Clean the active face with a dull putty knife being careful to avoid scratching the surface (Figure 6).
+Clean the active face with a dull putty knife being careful to avoid scratching the surface (see Figure 6).
 If fouling is severe, lightly wet sand the surface with fine grade (#320) wet/dry paper.

 O-rings must be free of abrasions and cuts to ensure a watertight seal.
-Install three small o-rings on the ultrasonic insert (Figure 6).
-Place the remaining three small o-rings on the long blanking plug.
+Install the large o-ring near the cap nut, the medium o-ring below it, and the small o-ring near the active face (see Figure 5).
+The three remaining o-rings are placed in similar positions on the blanking plug.